Banjo: Five-string banjo

 The modern five-string banjo is a variation on Sweeney's original design.
 The fifth string is usually the same gauge as the first, but starts from the fifth fret, three-quarters the length of the other strings.
 This lets the string be tuned to a higher open pitch than possible for the full-length strings.
 Because of the short fifth string, the five-string banjo uses a reentrant tuning – the string pitches do not proceed lowest to highest across the fingerboard.
 Instead, the fourth string is lowest, then third, second, first, and the fifth string is highest.

 The short fifth string presents special problems for a capo.
-For small changes (going up or down one or two semitones, for example), retuning the fifth string simply is possible.
+For small changes (going up or down one or two semitones, for example), simply retuning the fifth string is possible.
 Otherwise, various devices called "fifth-string capos" effectively shorten the vibrating part of the string.
 Many banjo players use model-railroad spikes or titanium spikes (usually installed at the seventh fret and sometimes at others), under which they hook the string to press it down on the fret.

 Five-string banjo players use many tunings.
-(Tunings are given in left-to-right order, as viewed from the front of the instrument with the neck pointing up.)
+(Tunings are given in left-to-right order, as viewed from the front of the instrument with the neck pointing up for a right-handed instrument.
+Left handed instruments reverse the order of the strings.)
 Probably the most common, particularly in bluegrass, is the Open-G tuning G4 D3 G3 B3 D4.
 In earlier times, the tuning G4 C3 G3 B3 D4 was commonly used instead, and this is still the preferred tuning for some types of folk music and for classic banjo.
 Other tunings found in old-time music include double C (G4 C3 G3 C4 D4), "sawmill" (G4 D3 G3 C4 D4) also called "mountain modal" and open D (F#4 D3 F#3 A3 D4).
 These tunings are often taken up a tone, either by tuning up or using a capo.
 For example, "double-D" tuning (A4 D3 A3 D4 E4) – commonly reached by tuning up from double C – is often played to accompany fiddle tunes in the key of D, and Open-A (A4 E3 A3 C#4 E4) is usually used for playing tunes in the key of A. Dozens of other banjo tunings are used, mostly in old-time music.
 These tunings are used to make playing specific tunes easier, usually fiddle tunes or groups of fiddle tunes.